AZdave/bioplot/python/README.md

 **Program: bioplot.py**

-        This program calculates eigth biorhythm curves and four derived curves.
+        This program calculates seven biorhythm curves and four derived curves.
 To calculate these curves two things are needed: 1) the birth date; and 2) a target date.
 The target date is automatically today's date.